syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ### Removing Conditional Formats at specified index value

-A particular conditional format at the specified range can be removed by using **RemoveAt** Method, as below.
+A particular conditional format at the specified range can be removed by using the *RemoveAt** method as follows.

 {% tabs %}
 {% highlight c# %}